atlantistechnology/sdt-artifacts/README.md

 The widely used parser generator `Tree-sitter` has had a great many grammars designed for it.
 This tool is used by the Atom editor and by GitHub in its code highlighting and analysis facilities.
-As noted relative to Difftastic, these grammars are all at "some version of the language" rather than allowing an arbitrary version to be configued; however, by utilizing this tool, SDT gets support for 63 languages (at time of this writing; some grammars more complete than others).
+As noted relative to Difftastic, these grammars are all at "some version of the language" rather than allowing an arbitrary version to be configued; however, by utilizing this tool, SDT gets support for 63 languages (at time of this writing; some grammars are more complete than others, and some are independently supported by SDT "out of the box").

 Installing the command-line tool `tree-sitter` requires building a project using Rust's `cargo` or Node.js' `npm`, and generating each grammar